Josh Bell Player Props: Guardians vs. Marlins

-The Cleveland Guardians, including Josh Bell (batting .256 in his past 10 games, with six doubles, a home run, three walks and six RBI), take on starting pitcher Sandy Alcantara and the Miami Marlins at Progressive Field, Saturday at 3:10 PM ET.
+The Cleveland Guardians, including Josh Bell and his .595 slugging percentage in past 10 games, including eight extra-base hits but no home run), take on starting pitcher Jesus Luzardo and the Miami Marlins at Progressive Field, Sunday at 1:40 PM ET.

 Josh Bell Game Info & Props vs. the Marlins